top of page

 Q: I have paralyzing existential dread about technology.
 Are we living in a simulation?

-Updated: Dec 13, 2025
+• Dec 8, 2025

 The real question behind your question is: “If reality can’t be trusted, then what am I?”

+Simulation theory is still a story about reality.
+And stories stabilize the mind.
 Whether it’s a simulation or not doesn’t change anything.
 If it’s a dream, you’re still dreaming in it.
 If it’s real, you’re still clueless in it.
 The mechanics of the prison don’t matter, the fact that you’re in one does.

-It’s important (and potentially helpful,) to understand that existential dread isn’t caused by technology.
+It’s important (and potentially helpful,) to understand that your existential dread isn’t caused by technology.
 Technology simply pulled back a corner of the curtain, and now you’re trying to blame the curtain instead of looking at the void behind it.

-This type of question is common in Phase Two: Disruption, because the fear is existential, not philosophical.
+This type of question is common in Phase Two: Disruption, where the fear is existential, not philosophical.
 Something in your internal architecture is buckling.
 Your old scaffolding of meaning, certainty, and identity can no longer support the weight of your awareness.
 Technology is just the trigger your system latched onto; the collapse was already underway.

-In general, Phase Two is marked by existential unrest, collapse of certainty, fear of annihilation, the mind scrambling for an explanation that allows the old self to survive.
-Your question is typical, “If reality feels unstable, give me a story that stabilizes me.”
+In general, the Disruption phase is marked by existential unrest, collapse of certainty, and fear of annihilation.
+The mind scrambles for an explanation that allows the old self to survive.
+This is a point where you can either turn back toward comfort, or keep going.

-This is the part where you can either turn back toward comfort, or keep going.
 When the idea of a simulation terrifies you, who is the one trying so desperately to stay real?

 bottom of page